How to clear Safari browsing history on iPhone and iPad

 Open Safari and tap on the "Bookmarks" icon at the bottom of the screen (it looks like an open book).
 A pop-up will appear with three tabs for your Bookmarks, Reading List, and History.
 Tap on the clock icon to see your history.
 You can now swipe left on any entry in your history and tap "Delete" to remove it for good.

-14. How to Clear Safari Browser Cache on Mac, iPhone, or iPad
+14. How to Clear Recent History in Safari on iPhone and iPad

-Open Safari.
-It's the blue compass icon with a red and white dial inside.
-You'll usually find it on the home screen.
 2. Tap the sidebar icon in the top left.
 This will open a sidebar with a number of options.
 3. Tap the History button.
 The History option has a blue clock icon next to it.
+If you're signed in with the same Apple ID to you use to log into your Mac, your Mac's Safari history will appear in this list as well.
+4.

 How to stop syncing Safari over iCloud on a Mac: On macOS Catalina and later: Go to System Preferences > Apple ID > iCloud.
 On macOS High Sierra and earlier: Go to System Preferences > iCloud.
 Untick the box next to Safari.
 Now open Safari and from the menu bar, go to: Safari > Clear History… > Clear All History.